Yellow River Cantata: Versions

 There are altogether four different versions of the Yellow River Cantata that had been performed in public.
 The first was the initial composition by Xian Xinghai while in Yan'an.
 Accommodations were made for the lack of musical instruments at that time, as the orchestra consisted of only the violin, Chinese flute, harmonica, sanxian, erhu and dahu, along with a few percussion instruments.

 A year after Xian departed for the Soviet Union in 1940, he amended his composition for performance by a fully equipped Western orchestra, aided by a few Chinese ethnic instruments.
 He also made some amendments to the choral arrangement.
 In addition, a prologue was added, increasing the number of movements to nine.

 The third and fourth revisions were respectively made by Xian's students, Li Huanzhi and Yan Liangkun.
 Li simplified the "Soviet" version for performance by the Shanghai Symphony Orchestra, while Yan incorporated the prologue into the first movement to return the cantata to its initial arrangement of eight movements (with the first as the overture) for performance by the Central Orchestra during the 1980s.
-Yan also made heavy amendments to the Third Movement, Water of the Yellow River comes from Heaven, such that the new melody was vastly different from the original.
+Yan also made heavy amendments to the third movement, "The Yellow River Descends from Heaven", such that the new melody was vastly different from the original.
 This last revision became the most played and heard version today.

 Current arrangement

 The current arrangement of the Yellow River Cantata contains eight movements.
-However, most performances only use seven, omitting the third.
+However, most performances before 1987 only used seven, omitting the third.
 The cantata is meant to be performed by a full western orchestra with some Chinese instruments, and a full SATB choir.
 Soloists include a bass in the second movement, a tenor and baritone in the fifth, and a soprano in the sixth.
 There is also a male speaker, who recites various political exhortations at the beginning of each movement.

 The arrangement from the original is as follows: